Medical Devices Human Factors Consultant

 • Demonstrative experience of reporting on research activities and generating usability engineering documentation in line with FDA & EU requirements

-• Experience of the following would be an advantage; jobs‑to‑be‑done research, requirements development, user interface design, planning and implementation of client facing workshops
+• Experience of the following would be an advantage; jobs-to-be done research, requirements development, user interface design, planning and implementation of client facing workshops

 About Us

-Cambridge Design Partnership (CDP) is an end‑to‑end innovation partner, propelling global brands and ambitious start‑ups to success.
+Cambridge Design Partnership (CDP) is an end-to-end innovation partner, propelling global brands and ambitious start-ups to success.
 We build breakthrough products and services – from insight to ideas, prototypes to production – bringing innovation to life.
-Our teams are multi‑disciplinary, uniting scientific rigor, design ingenuity, and engineering excellence for consumer and healthcare clients.
-People‑centred, deeply collaborative, and – above all – expert, we’re uniquely positioned to shape the future for consumers, patients, and industry.
+Our teams are multi-disciplinary, uniting scientific rigor, design ingenuity, and engineering excellence for consumer and healthcare clients.
+People-centred, deeply collaborative, and – above all – expert, we’re uniquely positioned to shape the future for consumers, patients, and industry.
 Even our ownership model is innovative: We’re 100% owned by our employees, ensuring an open culture and a total commitment to our projects’ success.
+As part of our benefits package we offer:

 • a discretionary bonus